falkosch/devops/README.md

 # devops

-Scripts that I need to run my CI environment
+Scripts and docker images that I need to run my CI environment